jupyterhub/binderhub/CONTRIBUTING.md

 1. [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
    to run Kubernetes locally.

-   For MacOS, you may find installing from https://github.com/kubernetes/minikube/releases may be more stable than using Homebrew.

    To start your minikube cluster , run the command: `minikube start`.
 This starts a local kubernetes cluster inside a virtual machine.
 This command